wgu-opensource/osmt/README.md

 * Start the Spring Boot application with the `noauth` profile instead of `oauth2-okta`.
 Do not run your front end code from 8080.
 * Start your front end server with `npm start -- --configuration=noauth`
 * Open your browser to 'http://localhost:4200'
+* TODO -- expand on this, with required env vars and implications in Quickstart and Development stacks

 ### OAuth2 and Okta Configuration
 To use Okta as your OAuth2 provider, you will need a free developer account with [Okta](https://okta.com).
 While the user interface at Okta may change, the big ideas of configuring an application for an OAuth/OpenID Connect provider should still apply.
 From your Okta Dashboard: